kadena-community/kadena.js/packages/apps/docs/src/docs/learn/accounts-keys.md

 ---
-title: Accounts and keys
+title: Accounts, keys, and principals
-description: Learn about how accounts are defined on the Kadena blcokchain.
+description: Learn about how public and secret keys are used in accounts and how accounts Kadena blockchain differ from accounts and addresses on most blockchains.
 menu: Learn
-label: Accounts and keys
+label: Accounts, keys, and principals
 order: 2
 layout: full
 ---

-# Accounts and keys
+# Accounts, keys, and principals

 With most blockchains, accounts and account addresses that can send and receive funds are based on generating public and secret key pairs then using your public key as your account name.
 This “one-to-one” model keeps things simple, but runs into problems when you want to use multiple keys for a single account.